oVirt/ovirt-site/source/uncategorized/serial-console-setup.html.md

 ### SELinux denials running ovirt-vmconsole-list.py

-This should be handling by packaging, so it is highly unlikley you ever encounter this.
+This should be handled by packaging, so it is highly unlikley you ever encounter this.
 If it happens, however, please make sure that

 *   the ovirt-vmconsole-list.py helper has the right SELinux label: